 You may have heard of this beautiful seaside town from the famed comedy-opera, The Pirates of Penzance, yet there’s more to this place than its long history of smuggling and piracy.
-The glistening beaches, the crystal-clear waters, and the fun attractions all impress visitors and, after you take a well-deserved break to Cornwall’s southern shores, Penzance will leave you relaxed and with wonderful holiday memories to take home.
+The glistening beaches, crystal-clear waters, things to do and the fun attractions all impress visitors and, after you take a well-deserved break to Cornwall’s southern shores, Penzance will leave you relaxed and with wonderful holiday memories to take home.

 About the town

 Protected by the Penwith Coastline to the west and the Lizard Coast to the east, Penzance sits in the crook of Cornwall and is close to the best that West Cornwall has to offer.
 Incredibly, it’s just a 10-mile drive from this southern coastal town to Cornwall’s rugged North Coast so any holiday trippers can discover a whole range of attractions without travelling far from their Penzance base.